rticommunity/rticonnextdds-examples/examples/routing_service/shmem_udp_gateway/README.md

 # Shared Memory / UDP Gateway

-This example contains the necessary files to run the RTI Routing Service example from the "How does Connext help you meet the constraints of the hospital's IT department?" blogpost.
-Using RTI DDS Ping as a pub/sub application and Routing Service you will be able to create a gateway between a Shared Memory domain and a UDP domain that uses only 3 ports.
+This example contains the necessary files to run the RTI Routing Service example from the "Breaking through Hospital IT Silos: The Top 3 Challenges to Overcome" blogpost.
+Routing Service (RS) will help us interfacing between the shared memory domain and the UDP domain.
+Applications local to a host will communicate with each other over SHMEM.
+RS will be the gateway for communication between local and remote applications.
+For this, RS will create a SHMEM DP (no UDP ports) and a UDP DP (with the 3 default UDP ports).
+If multicast is disabled, it will only open 2 UDP ports.

+In this example, you will use RTI DDS Ping as a pub/sub example application.
+Along with, Routing Service you will be able to create a gateway between a Shared Memory domain and a UDP domain that uses only 3 ports.
 There is also a second configuration option using RTI Cloud Discovery Service to use Unicast.

 ## Environment variables